 BSc, MB ChB, PhD, FRCPsych, FMedSci, FLSW

-Professor, Division of Psychological Medicine and Clinical Neuroscience and Emeritus Director of the Neuroscience and Mental Health Research Institute
+Professor, Division of Psychological Medicine and Clinical Neuroscience; Emeritus Director of the Neuroscience and Mental Health Research Institute

-I am Professor of Psychological Medicne (Psychiatry) in the School of Medicine.
-I am Head of the Division of Psychological Medicine and Clinical Neuroscience and Director of the MRC Centre for Neuropsychaitric Genetics and Genomics.
-I am also Emeritus Director of the Neuroscience and Mental Health Research Institute.
+I am Professor of Psychological Medicine (Psychiatry) in the School of Medicine and Emeritus Director of the Neuroscience and Mental Health Research Institute.

-I have worked on the genetics of psychiatric and neurodegenerative disorders for over 20 years and bring to the Research Institute extensive research expertise in the genetic aspects of schizophrenia, bipolar disorder, Alzheimer's disease, depression and attention deficit hyperactivity disorder (ADHD).
+I have worked on the genetics of psychiatric and neurodegenerative disorders for over 25 years have extensive research expertise in the genetic aspects of schizophrenia, bipolar disorder, Alzheimer's disease, depression and attention deficit hyperactivity disorder (ADHD).
 For the past 10 years, I have also worked on psychiatric and cognitive outcomes in children at high genetic risk, particularly those carrying structural chromosomal abnormalities.

 Honours and awards

-In 2014 I was Knighted for services to Neuroscience and Mental Health.
+In 2014 I was knighted for services to Neuroscience and Mental Health.
 In 2016, the MRC Centre fro Neuropsychiatric Genetics and Genomics was awarded the Queen’s Anniversary Prize.

 As Head of the Division of Psycological Medicine and Neurosciences, I am responsible for UG teaching in psychiatry and neurology.